-Several countries have added new awards for the 2019-2020 competition:
+Several countries have added new awards for the annual competition.

-Find out more about the 2019-2020 Fulbright U.S. Scholar Program competition by joining one of our upcoming webinars or virtual advising sessions, and browsing helpful resources:
+Find out more about the 2023-2024 Fulbright U.S. Scholar Program, and browse helpful resources:

 The Fulbright Program, sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs, is the U.S. government’s flagship international exchange program and is supported by the people of the United States and partner countries around the world.
 For more information, visit eca.state.gov/fulbright